ietishaa/Medicare-Fraud-Detection/README.md

    - The model is trained on the preprocessed data to predict fraudulent Medicare claims.
    - Evaluation metrics such as Area Under ROC Curve and accuracy are calculated.
    - An example data point is used to demonstrate model predictions.

+3. **Visualization and Reporting (Power BI):**
+   -The results from the data preprocessing and model evaluation are visualized using Power BI.
+   -Interactive dashboards and visualizations are created to present key insights and findings.
+   -Summary reports and analytics are generated to facilitate decision-making and further analysis.

 ## Requirements
 - Python 3.x